Shocking Time-Lapse Shows Thick Smog Engulfing Beijing

 A third of China's cities have been affected by the smog, with 25 issuing red alerts+ READ ARTICLE

 The scene turns from clear to murky in just 12 seconds, as Beijing’s skyline becomes obscured by what appears to be a thick wall of smog drifting over the Chinese capital.
-The time-lapse video, first uploaded to YouTube on Monday, has received more than 150,000 views, and puts China’s air pollution problem into a frightening new perspective.
+The time-lapse video, first uploaded to YouTube on Monday, has received more than 150,000 views, and puts China’s air-pollution problem into a frightening new perspective.

 Each winter, heavy smog blankets Beijing and the surrounding region as people burn more coal for heating.
 An “orange alert” for smog, the second-highest warning level, was in effect on Tuesday, reports Reuters, as the level of harmful PM2.5 particulates in the city’s air rose above 500 micrograms per cu m.
 (The World Health Organization’s definition of a “safe” PM2.5 level is under 25.)